prisma/specs/caps/Readme.md

   serve                Start the prisma service.
 ```

-# Capability Map
+# Capability Map (for Schema Validation)

-The capability map is a static structure written into the code that we've
+The capability map tells us what the connector supports.
+It's a declarative structure written into the code that we've crafted by hand.
+The format of the
-crafted by hand.
-The format of the capability map is the following:
+capability map is the following:

 ```ts
 type Capabilities = {